 Prairie Dog Distribution

 National Grassland areas in western South Dakota, managed by the US Forest Service, are popular hunting destinations.
-If this is your destination, please contact these grassland offices for information on travel restrictions.
+Please contact these grassland offices for information on travel restrictions.
 The Buffalo Gap National Grasslands can be reached at 605.745.4107.